'Alien creature' completely transforms in jaw-dropping underwater footage

 Viewers also shared their dismay at what became of the stunning beast.

-Watch till the end of the video and you’ll see that no sooner had executed its glorious transformation than it was torn apart, apparently by a valve on the wellhead.
+Watch till the end of the video and you’ll see that no sooner does it execute its glorious transformation than it is brutally torn apart, apparently by a valve on the wellhead.

 “I became absolutely mesmerized.
 It was one of the most beautiful creatures I've ever seen, and then it suddenly just got ripped apart,” one commented.